HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

     If you choose the backup option then the originals will be saved in a separate folder so you can restore them should you ever need/want to do that.

 = How does the plugin work? =
-    Our light-weight plugin sends the original images to our Image Optimization Cloud where they are compressed.
+    Our lightweight plugin sends the original images to our Image Optimization Cloud where they are compressed.
 ShortPixel then downloads the optimized images and the unoptimized originals are replaced with the optimised versions.

 = Do you optimize images in the cloud? =
-    Yes, all the images processsed by ShortPixel are optimized in the Cloud.
+    Yes, all the images processed by ShortPixel are optimized in the Cloud.
 This takes the load off of your server and allows us to produce the best results.

 = What payment methods are accepted? =
-    We accept payments via card (Mastercard, Visa, Maestro, American Express, Discover, Diners Club, JCB, UnionPay), PayPal and Apple Pay.
+    We accept payments via card (Mastercard, Visa, Maestro, American Express, Discover, Diners Club, JCB, UnionPay), PayPal, and Apple Pay.

 = How do I activate the API key on a multisite? =
     You have to activate the plugin in the network admin and then activate it manually on each individual site in the multisite.
 Once you have done that, the Settings menu appears and you can add the API key for each individual site.